OriginalEveres/current-bitcoin-price/README.md

 ## ❤️ Feel free to support
 Lately, I've been spending a lot of time building open-source libraries like this one.
 If you find it useful, consider supporting my work: `bc1qh9nvunhut73hqwf9rsd6l6c0dqqlkv9j3a723n`.
 More cool libraries are coming soon! 🙏

----

-(Full developer docs, tests, and implementation details remain in the repo for contributors — see the rest of this README.)